RoSchmi/Serial_FileTransfer_To_DOS/README.md

 HEXTOBIN.BAS converts a received file which is formated in the special hex-format back to the content before the conversion.

-In the folder 'binaries' you can find the application as an .exe file 'SerialFileTransferToDos.exe' SHA1-hash: 5CDAF6C9DA68272BB5A292EE6E270CC68806D8DB
+In the folder 'binaries' you can find the application as an .exe file:

+#### SerialFileTransferToDos.exe

+SHA1-hash: 5CDAF6C9DA68272BB5A292EE6E270CC68806D8DB